-By the end of year 8, for 70 to 85% of our students to achieve at or above Phase 3 in reading.
+By the end of year 8, for 80% of our students to achieve at or above Phase 3 in reading.
 To lift and accelerate the students who have entered school below and well below phase 3 in the Te Mātaiaho, the curriculum.

-By the end of year 8, for at least 70 to 85% of our students to achieve at or above Phase 3 in writing.
+By the end of year 8, for 80% of our students to achieve at or above Phase 3 in Writing.
 To lift and accelerate the students who have entered school below and well below Phase 3 in Te Mātaiaho the curriculum.